zm-cengiz/HullTactical/README.md

 - `data/` - Raw and processed datasets
 - `results/` - Predictions and evaluation plots
 - `artifacts/` - Built to contain eventual saved models
+- `extension/` - Contains the bonus work for the project (extension on the Bitcoin market)

 ---